anstrong/Final-Project/README.md

 <i>see "Img_Drawing"</i>

 However, the program, while it had taken a while to figure out, seemed too simplistic.
-Though a lot of my classmates suggested adding color (which I did in several forms, only to find that the net result is brown because of all the overlapping) or a GUI, I really wanted to retry my original idea.
+Though a lot of my classmates suggested adding color (which I did in several different ways, only to find that the net result is brown because of all the overlapping) or a GUI (which I considered and would have done if I couldn't figure out the video integration), I really wanted to try fufilling idea with this new graphics system I created, which I thought would look really cool if I could get it to work.

 ## Processing Part 3
 I translated the code to Java (a language with which I have no experience) so it could be compatible with Processing libraries such as videoExport (there are virtually no libraries for Processing.py), as well as my orignal video-processing code  (*Test>Processing>Movie_Processing*), and began integrating that with the new graphics.
 The results, after hours of debugging, was a choppy video of the sihouette from the file, just as I'd originally hoped.
-I had originally considered adding a GUI to the image drawing program instead, but I thought the video would look cooler and I wanted to fufill my original vision.

 <i>see final file: "Movie_Drawing"</i>